chipsTM/scuffle/crates/tinc/README.md

 1. Use a custom proto definition for the proto schema instead of using [google predefined ones](https://github.com/googleapis/googleapis/blob/master/google/api/http.proto).

-The reasoning is because I wanted to support additional features that google did not have, we can add a compatibility layer to convert from google to our version if we want in the future.
+The reasoning is because we wanted to support additional features that google did not have, we can add a compatibility layer to convert from google to our version if we want in the future.
 Such as CEL based validation, openapi schema, json flatten / tagged oneofs.

 2. Non-proto3-optional fields are required for JSON.